 Due to limited staff capacity, we are only able to track legislation in the State of Maryland at this time.
 If you would like to help us track legislation in your state or in the District of Columbia, please email firstname.lastname@example.org.

-At a time when national leaders are loosening environmental regulations, Maryland doubled down on protecting the Chesapeake Bay!
-Here’s a summary of how things went in the 2017 Maryland Legislative Session.
+This was a disappointing session for many environmental bills.
+Here’s a summary of how things went in the 2018 Maryland Legislative Session.

 Bills that Passed